smith01s/newey01c.github.io/_posts/2017-10-04-why-do-all-our-planes-go-slower-on-the-first.md

 <!-- more -->

-[^1]: We call these "KPVs" for short - essentially sensor values recorded at a
-      specific point in a flight)

 ## Data Quality

 Quality issues are very common with the sort of data that we deal with at